MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/connect/linked-server-cannot-be-created.md

 ms.custom: sap:Connection issues
 ---

-# A linked server couldn't be created after migrating on-premises SQL Server to Azure
+# Can't create a linked server after migrating on-premises SQL Server to Azure

-This article helps you resolve an issue when you can't create a linked server after you move the on-premises SQL Server to Azure.
+This article helps you resolve a problem in which you can't create a linked server after you move an instance of Microsoft SQL Server to Azure.

 ## Symptoms

-This problem can happen when you use a SQL Server Linked Server to connect from a Windows Server 2022 or later to a SQL Server that's operating on a previous version of Windows.
+After you migrate on-premises SQL Server to Azure, you can't create a linked server.
+This problem might occur if you use a SQL Server linked server to connect from a server that's running Windows Server 2022 or a later version to an instance of SQL Server that's running on an earlier version of Windows Server.

 ## Cause